Monday's Scottish Gossip

 Celtic will demand a seven-figure compensation settlement from Spurs, who may also recruit coach Gavin Strachan from the Glasgow club.
 (Scotsman - subscription)

-Tottenham also want to sign striker Kyogo Furuhashi from Celtic.
+Tottenham also want to sign striker Kyogo Furuhashi, 28, from Celtic.
 (Sun)

 Greg Taylor will have just four days off after winning the treble with Celtic before Scotland duty - and has a wedding to plan during his downtime.
 (Scotsman - subscription)